Antioxidant activity of compounds or extracts

-Antioxidants are considered with a particular interest to the pharmaceutical, food, nutraceutical and cosmetic industries which want to know the functioning of the molecules present in a product, to determine the exact dosage of antioxidants in the preparations, to optimize the future products or to identify the polyphenols, molecules with beneficial effects on health.
+Antioxidants are considered with a particular interest in the pharmaceutical, food, nutraceutical, and cosmetic industries.
+Studying the redox parameters of your sample is increasingly necessary to know the function of molecules present in a product, to determine the exact dosage of antioxidants in the preparations, to optimize the future products, or, for example, to identify the polyphenols, molecules with beneficial effects on health.

 Antioxidant molecules act on the taste and against the deterioration of food.
 They fight against oxidative stress and free radicals or contributes to the balance of health by providing missing elements in the diet.
 Antioxidants are found in some foods and can prevent some of the damage caused by free radicals by neutralizing them.
 These include nutrient antioxidants, vitamins A, C and E which can reduce the risk of many conditions due to prevention or reduction damage caused by oxidation.